conordrayton/Java-Udemy/README.md

 # Java-Udemy
 For resume purposes.
 After doing poorly in an intro Java/Object Oriented Programming course I spent the summer of 2020 learning Java through Udemy.
-No particular hard codes but display some of the topics I learned
+No particular hard codes but display some of the topics I learned.
+From the Java Programming Masterclass which included topics on Classes, Constructors, Inheritance, Composition, Encapsulation, Polymorphism, Arrays, Autoboxing/Unboxing, Inner & Abstract classes & Interfaces, Generics.